-The Department of Computer Science offers two undergraduate degree programs: the Bachelor of Science in Computer Science and the Bachelor of Science in Computer Information Systems.
+The Department of Computer Science offers two undergraduate degree programs: the Bachelor of Science in Computer Science and the Bachelor of Arts in Computer Science.
 The educational objectives of these programs reflect the mission of the Department and the University.
 The program objectives are that, within 3 to 5 years of graduation, our alumni should be:

 - Working as productive professionals in the computing field or pursuing graduate/professional education.